jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 Let's update the `relationship()` in both `Customer` and `Address` to `lazy="joined"`, and run the request to get the customer information.

+Once again, run this by using `./run.sh customers`.

 ##### SQLAlchemy logs

 ```sql